Do you want to quit your job and start your own business? What’s stopping you?

 Also, it helps to have a sounding board as you progress with your life.
-The right mentor can really grow you.
+The right mentor can help you to grow.

-When we do meet, I gain a lot.
+When we do meet, I learn a lot.

 I have just approached a more mature CA to also mentor me.
 He is very wise.

 I believe so much in mentorship that I have started a mentorship programme called #10YearCAChallenge where I intend taking rural learners from grades 10 to 12 on a 10-year journey towards CA.

 They are facing several challenges like poor Maths marks.
 I intend walking with them and getting over the challenges along the way.